gismsrit/Text-analytics/README.md

 # Text-analytics
-collection of sample program for data analtics
+collection of sample program in R for loading twitter data into csv file